sindresorhus/type-fest/readme.md

 > [!NOTE]
 > This readme shows the current development version.
 For docs about the latest version, see the [npm page](https://www.npmjs.com/package/type-fest).

+*You may also like my [`ts-extras`](https://github.com/sindresorhus/ts-extras) package which provides runtime functions for some of these types.*

 ## Usage

 ```ts